Saffronn Te Ratana: Exhibitions

 While at university, Te Ratana participated in several high-profile group exhibitions including Purangiaho: Seeing Clearly (2001) at the Auckland Art Gallery Toi o Tāmaki and Taiāwhio: Continuity and Change (2002) at the Museum of New Zealand Te Papa Tongarewa.

 Te Ratana's first solo exhibition, Pepeha, was at the Suter Art Gallery Te Aratoi o Whakatu in 2009.
 She exhibited alongside fellow Māori artists in the exhibition Whakarongo at the Tauranga Art Gallery.
 In 2014, she was part of the exhibition Five Māori Painters alongside Robyn Kahukiwa, Kura Te Waru Rewiri, Emily Karaka, and Star Gossage.
 Te Ratana's work in this exhibition reflected her experimental style by taking a three-dimensional approach to painting.
 She has also exhibited at the Thermostat Art Gallery and her work was included in the touring exhibition E Tū Ake: Standing Strong, with the exhibition visiting international venues including Québec, Paris, and Mexico City.

 Personal life

-She currently lives and works in Palmerston North, New Zealand.
+Te Ratana is Māori descent, of the Ngāi Tuhoe tribe.
+She currently lives and works in Palmerston North.